starkware-libs/starknet-docs/docs/DataAvailabilty/on-chain-data.md

 ## Format

 The state diffs contain information on every contact whose storage was updated and additional information on contract deployments.
-Those differences are sent as `unit256[]` array as part of the calldata, that is encoded as follows:
+Those differences are sent as `unit256[]` array as part of the calldata, and are encoded as follows:

 - Number of cells that encode contract deployments
 - For each deployed contract, we have:
   - `contract_address` - the [address](../Contracts/contract-address) of the deployed contract
   - `contract_hash` - the [hash](../Contracts/contract-hash) of the contract
-  - `len(call_data)` - number of arguments to the contract constructor
+  - `len(constructor_call_data)` - the number of arguments to the contract constructor
-  - `calldata` - list of arguments to the constructors
+  - `constructor_call_data` - the list of arguments to the constructor
-- Number of contracts whose stroage is updated
+- Number of contracts whose storage is updated
 - For each such contract, we have:
+  - `contract_address` - the [address](../Contracts/contract-address) of the contract
   - `num_of_storage_updates` - number of storage updates
   - For each storage update:
-    - `address` - the address inside the contract's stroage where the value is updated
+    - `key` - the address inside the contract's storage where the value is updated
     - `value` - the new value

 ## Example

+Below we show an example of on chain data which was extracted from L1, and proceed to decode it according to the above format.

 ```json
 [